type-factory/type-factory/docs/regex-validation-pitfalls.md

 Type Factory uses a `TypeParser` to define valid values, cleanup rules, and error messages in one place.
 Type parsers are immutable and thread-safe, so you can create one parser and reuse it across your application.

 For example, this parser accepts English letters, hyphens, apostrophes, and spaces for a personal name.
-It also normalizes whitespace and converts common quote and dash variants:

 ```java
 static final TypeParser NAME_PARSER = TypeParser.builder()